DXMJ-TV

-DXMJ-TV (channel 5) is a television station in Metro Davao, Philippines, serving as the Mindanao flagship of the GMA network.
+DXMJ-TV (channel 5) is a television station in Davao City, Philippines, serving as the Mindanao flagship of the GMA network.
 It is owned and operated by the network's namesake corporate parent alongside GTV outlet DXRA-TV (channel 27).
-Both stations share studios and hybrid analog/digital transmitting facility at the GMA Complex, Broadcast Ave., Shrine Hills, Brgy.
-Matina Crossing, Davao City, Davao del Sur Province.
+Both stations share studios and transmitter with its 250 ft. tower at the GMA Davao Complex, Broadcast Avenue, Shrine Hills in Matina.